phenotips/phenotips/README.md

 * open a browser and go to [http://localhost:8080/](http://localhost:8080/)
 * this is a completely local version, not connected to any other PhenoTips instance or other software in your institution; a default user is provided, you can log in using User: `Admin` and Password: `admin` (case-sensitive)

-## Contributing

-Contributions welcome!
-Fork the repository and create a pull request to share your improvements with the community.

-In order to ensure that the licensing is clear and stays open, you'll be asked to sign a CLA with your first pull request.

 ## Support

-This is free software!
-Create an issue in GitHub to ask others for help, or try fixing the issue yourself and then make a pull request to contribute it back to the core.
+The open-source community version of PhenoTips is no longer maintained or supported.

 For information about the Enterprise version, please see [phenotips.com](https://phenotips.com/).

 ## License

-PhenoTips is distributed under the [AGPL version 3](http://www.gnu.org/licenses/agpl-3.0.html) (GNU Affero General Public License), a well known free software/open source license recognized both by the Free Software Foundation and the Open Source Initiative.
+This open-source version of PhenoTips was distributed under the [AGPL version 3](http://www.gnu.org/licenses/agpl-3.0.html) (GNU Affero General Public License), a well known free software/open source license recognized both by the Free Software Foundation and the Open Source Initiative.

 You can ensure compliance with this license by:
 * making sure every change made to the code is also be distributed under AGPL, and any works that integrate PhenoTips (even over APIs) use a compatible license